How Bob Harper's Fitness Philosophy Has Changed Since His Heart Attack

 He knows this all too well now: Six weeks before his heart attack, he fainted in the gym.
 He battled dizzy spells, adapted his workouts to avoid nausea triggers, but still ignored signs that something was seriously wrong.
 "The Friday before [my heart attack, on Sunday], I had to leave a CrossFit workout because I was so dizzy, and I was so upset about it," he says.
 "And I was on the street in New York on my hands and knees because I was having a such a dizzy spell."
 Looking back, he says he should have listened to his body and told doctors, who initially wrote his symptoms off as vertigo, that something felt seriously wrong.

-Use his lesson as motivation to reset your own goals because it's a losing battle to try to do it all or be great at everything, says Bob.
+Use his lesson as motivation to reset your own goals because it's a losing battle to try to do it all or be great at everything, says Harper.
 "It's impossible and it starts to make you feel like shit," he says candidly.
 It's something he says he's had to remind himself of regularly as he builds up the strength he lost during recovery.
 "You know, I'm getting it back, and that has to be okay because if it's not, what's the alternative?
-Just feeling so bad about myself?"
-Bob says.
+Just feeling so bad about myself? says Harper.
 "That's not worth it anymore."

-Another game-changer for the all-star trainer post-heart attack was his impulse to slow down—slow down his workouts, his go-go-go business mindset, and even his training sessions with clients and friends.
+Another game-changer for the all-star trainer post-heart attack was his impulse to slow down—his workouts, his go-go-go business mindset, and even his training sessions with clients and friends.
 The goal?
 To be more present or "be here now," as one of his favorite bracelets says.
 "I was always so focused on what's next," he admits.
-"That was always a big driving force for me—'What's the next book?'
+"That was always a big driving force for me: 'What's the next book?'
 'What's the next show?
 It's got to be big.'
-But I realized now more than ever that you have to appreciate wherever it is that you are, because life can change on a dime."
+But I realized now more than ever that you have to appreciate wherever it is that you are because life can change on a dime."